Disentangling generalization and memorization in large language models using chess: Methodology

 where $L(f(x))$ is a loss or performance metric associated with the model’s output $f(x)$ on input $x$.
-High \gls{acr:wd} accuracy reflects strong crystallized intelligence.
-Accordingly, a small $\Delta_{\text{gen}}$ indicates that \gls{acr:ood} performance remains close to \gls{acr:wd} levels, signifying stronger fluid generalization.
+High \gls{acr:wd} accuracy reflects strong memorization.
+Accordingly, as $R_{\text{gen}} \to 1$, \gls{acr:ood} performance approaches \gls{acr:wd} levels, signifying stronger generalization.
 Naturally, this estimate is only meaningful if \gls{acr:wd} performance exceeds random levels.

-Quantifying this gap requires an isolated measure of within- and \gls{acr:ood} performance in \glspl{acr:llm}, which is notoriously difficult because the underlying data distribution is both vast and ill-defined.
+Quantifying this gap requires an isolated measure of \gls{acr:wd} and \gls{acr:ood} performance in state-of-the-art \glspl{acr:llm}, which is notoriously difficult because the underlying data distribution is both vast and ill-defined.
+In consequence, the density of relevant priors is generally difficult to estimate.
+However, we believe that the domain of chess offers a unique opportunity to approximate this density.

-\textbf{Approximating training data likelihood.} We address this challenge by approximating the training data likelihood, i.e., the probability that a given task was encountered during training and thus potentially memorized.
-To this end, we exploit the combinatorial structure of chess, which naturally induces a steep decay in positional frequency as games progress: After the first move, the number of reachable board states is approximately $|\mathcal{X}_1| \approx 400$; after the second move, this number increases to about $|\mathcal{X}_2| \approx 2{\times}10^5$; and by move 40, the total number of distinct games exceeds $10^{120}$\citep{shannon1953}.

-While the theoretical space of chess positions grows combinatorially with each move, the coverage of positions represented in game corpora--those plausibly encountered during \gls{acr:llm} pretraining--drops off exponentially, creating a natural shift from high- to low-likelihood states throughout the early-to-midgame of any chess match.
-This divergence between the vast theoretical state space and the narrow trajectory of standard human play allows us to use statistical improbability as a proxy for the requirement of first-principles reasoning.
-Late in the game, when few pieces remain, coverage increases again due to precomputed endgame tablebases~\citep{zakharov_solving_2019}.
-We further illustrate this relationship empirically in Appendix~\ref{sec:case_study} using the Lichess Masters database, which contains more than $2.7$ million games between chess masters since 1952 and serves as a proxy for the crystallized chess knowledge potentially available in training corpora.